RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 #####cenpack

-#####STRAND_STRAND_WEIGHTS
-First value:  Set to 0 or 1 (all values > 0.5 treated as 1).
-If 1, includes a distance score term for strand pairing.

-Second value: cutoff *sequence* distance between strands to be considered nonlocal (local strands get less of a score bonus for pairing).

 ###"Smooth" terms
 Centroid score terms that have been optimized with smoothed data and a larger dataset than the original.